AdobeDocs/workfront.en/help/classic/manage-work/issues/issue-information/issue-planned-completion-date.md

 * In the Edit Issue box or in the Issue Details area when creating or editing an issue.&nbsp;For information, see [Edit issues](../../../manage-work/issues/manage-issues/edit-issues.md).
 * In the Home area if the Planned Completion Date displays when viewing an issue.
 For information, see [Update or edit a work item in the Home area](../../../workfront-basics/using-home/using-the-home-area/update-and-edit-work-item-home.md).
+* In the My Work area if the Planned Completion Date displays when viewing issues.
+You must use a Layout Template to add the Planned Completion Date in the My Work area.
+For information, see [Create and manage layout templates](../../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md).
 * On the issue page, in the details section to the right of the issue.
 * In an issue list or report when the Planned Completion Date field displays in the view.

   For information, see [Edit issues in a list](../../../manage-work/issues/manage-issues/edit-issues-in-a-list.md).